 There are basketball drills for all types of purposes.
-Some are used to improve a specific skill like shooting form, others might be designed to work on hand eye coordination, and so on and so forth.
-Basketball conditioning drills are a little bit different though, they are going to work on multiple skills at the same time.
-They are going to teach the player to be able to execute a skill or several skills while also working through fatigue.
-Players need to be able to think and function even when they are tired, this is called “mental toughness.”
+Some are used to improve a specific skill like basketball shooting form.
+Others might be designed to work on hand-eye coordination, and so on.
+Basketball conditioning drills are a little bit different, though.
+They are going to work on multiple skills at the same time.
+They will teach the player to be able to execute a skill or several skills while also working through fatigue.
+Basketball players need to think and function even when they are tired; this is called “mental toughness.”

-This type of stuff is extremely important for late game situations when a player is running out of gas and they must be able to mentally push through and execute a play or get a stop on defense.
+This type of stuff is critical for late-game situations when a player is running out of gas, and they must be able to push through mentally and execute a play or get a stop on defense.
 Many games are won and lost because of mental toughness or the lack of it.
-Tough minded players are able to do what needs done regardless of fatigue.
+Tough-minded basketball players can do what needs to be done regardless of fatigue.

-Conditioning drills also do a great job of maximizing gym time.
-With traditional conditioning you are spending time running sprints or doing some form of conditioning without a basketball in your hands.
-However, with basketball conditioning drills you are working on different skills like ball handling, shooting, etc. while also improving conditioning.
-It keeps the player(s) engaged both physically and mentally while improving both skills and conditioning.
+Conditioning basketball drills also do a great job of maximizing gym time.
+With traditional conditioning, you are spending time running sprints or doing some form of conditioning without a basketball in your hands.
+However, with basketball conditioning drills, you are working on different skills like ball-handling, rebounding, etc., while also improving conditioning.
+It keeps the basketball player(s) engaged both physically and mentally while improving both skills and conditioning.

-- 2 Ball Box Dribbling Drill (video displayed above)
+- 2 Ball Box Basketball Dribbling Drill (video displayed above)

 - Number Drill 1 Basketball Combo Moves

-- 1 Dribble Between the Legs Change Direction Drill
+- 1 Dribble Between the Legs Change Direction Basketball Dribbling Drill

 - Number Drill 2 Basketballs Combo Move

-Rebounding the basketball is all about execution and effort, and at the end of a game both begin to suffer if a player does not stay locked in mentally.
-These conditioning rebounding drills are going to allow the player to be able to train at a high speed and fight through fatigue as they battle on the boards.
-This will directly translate over into late game situations where a player must fight through fatigue and continue to battle on the boards.
+Rebounding the basketball is all about execution and effort, and at the end of a game, both begin to suffer if a player does not stay locked in mentally.
+These rebounding conditioning basketball drills will allow the player to be able to train at a high speed and fight through fatigue as they battle on the boards.
+This will directly translate into late-game situations where a player must fight through fatigue and continue to battle on the boards.

-- 5 Spot Offensive Rebounding Drill (video displayed above)
+- 5 Spot Offensive Basketball Rebounding Drill (video displayed above)

-- Out of Area Catch Minute Finish Rebounding Drill
+- Out of Area Catch Minute Finish Basketball Rebounding Drill

-- Post Defense Lane Line Slides Rebounding Finish Drill
+- Post Defense Lane Line Slides Basketball Rebounding Finish Drill

-Defense can be extremely tiring at points, especially at the end of a game.
-However, this is when defensive breakdowns matter the most.
-One mental lapse and mistake can cost the team the entire game.
-This is why it is so important to practice defense with high intensity and not only work on the physical movements of playing defense the correct way, but also being able to think and communicate while doing so.
+Playing defense in basketball can be extremely tiring at points, especially at the end of a game.
+However, this is when preventing defensive breakdowns matters the most.
+One mental lapse or mistake can cost the team the game.
+This is why it is so important to practice defense with high intensity and not only work on the physical movements of playing defense the correct way but also being able to think and communicate while doing so.

-- Resistance Band Defensive Slides (video displayed above)
+- Resistance Band Defensive Slides Basketball Drill (video displayed above)